1. Home

 Scalability of cloud computing: what it is and the different types

-The concept of scalability represents one of the cornerstones of resource management within disciplines such as computer science and telecommunications, and the term itself has enjoyed a surge in popularity thanks to cloud computing, particularly as it relates to service-based models.
+The concept of scalability is one of the cornerstones of resource management within disciplines such as computer science and telecommunications, and the term itself has enjoyed a surge in popularity thanks to cloud computing, particularly with regard to service-based models.

-These are the questions that one is especially entitled to ask when one finds oneself examining the range of services provided by cloud service providers, in order to identify those best suited to meet one’s workloads, with a priority factor related to controlling so-called cloud costs.
+These are the questions one is especially entitled to ask when one finds oneself examining the range of services provided by cloud service providers to identify those best suited to meet one’s workloads, with a priority factor related to controlling so-called cloud costs.

 What is the scalability of cloud computing?